OctopusDeploy/docs/docs/packaging-applications/creating-packages/nuget-packages/using-octo.exe.md

 ```

 ## Packaging a .NET Framework Web application
 There are usually some extra steps required to get the resulting application built and deployable.
-Full framework web applications are a good example of this where simply building the application will simply just not give you the desired output.
-We still recommend [Octopack](/docs/packaging-applications/creating-packages/nuget-packages/using-octopack/index.md) for these cases however you may be able to achieve this using msbuild parameters such as:
+Full framework web applications are a good example of this, where simply building the application will not give you the desired output.
+We still recommend [Octopack](/docs/packaging-applications/creating-packages/nuget-packages/using-octopack/index.md) for these cases.
+However, you may be able to achieve this using msbuild parameters such as:
 ```
 msbuild ./OctoWeb.csproj /p:DeployDefaultTarget=WebPublish /p:DeployOnBuild=true /p:WebPublishMethod=FileSystem /p:SkipInvalidConfigurations=true /p:publishUrl=dist
 octo pack ./dist --id="OctoWeb" --version="1.0.0-alpha0001"